-The overarching policy on green wedges is located at Clause 11.06 Metropolitan Melbourne, under sub clause 11.06-7 Green wedges.
+The overarching policy on green wedges is located at Clause 11.06 SettlementMetropolitan Melbourne, under sub clause 11.064-7 Green www.
 Relevant strategies in relation to the protection of the green wedge are as follows:

-- Ensure strategic planning and land management of each green wedge area to promote and encourage its key features and related values. - Support development in the green wedge that provides for environmental, economic and social benefits. - Consolidate new residential development within existing settlements and in locations where planned services are available and green wedge area values can be protected. - Plan and protect major state infrastructure and resource assets that serve the wider Victorian community, such as airports and ports with their associated access corridors, water supply dams and water catchments and waste management and recycling facilities.
+- Ensure strategic planning and land management of each green wedge area to promote and encourage its key features and related values. - Support development in the green wedge that provides for environmental, economic and social benefits. - Consolidate new residential development within existing settlements and in locations where planned services are available and green wedge area values can be protected. - Plan and protect major state infrastructure and resource assets that serve the wider Victorian community, such as airports and ports with their associated access corridors, water supply dams and water catchments and waste management and recycling facilities. - Plan and protect major transport facilities that serve the wider Victorian community, such as airports and ports with their associated access corridors. - Protecting important productive agricultural areas such as Werribee South, the Maribyrnong River flats, the Yarra Valley, Westernport and the Mornington Peninsula. - Support existing and potential agribusiness activities, forestry, food production and tourism. - Protect areas of environmental, landscape and scenic value, such as biodiversity assets, national and state parks, Ramsar wetlands and coastal areas.

-- Protecting important productive agricultural areas such as Werribee South, the Maribyrnong River flats, the Yarra Valley, Westernport and the Mornington Peninsula. - Support existing and potential agribusiness activities, forestry, food production and tourism. - Protect areas of environmental, landscape and scenic value such as biodiversity assets, national and state parks, Ramsar wetlands and coastal areas. - Protect significant resources of stone, sand and other mineral resources for extraction purposes.
+Protect significant resources of stone, sand and other mineral resources for extraction purposes.